 It is difficult to develop insight when we are in a “reactive” state of the mind.
 For instance, when we experience anger it can simply make us react and push us into thoughts of getting revenge and frustration rather than simply taking a step back to observe the Deeper Cause of that Negative Reaction that has happened.

-Thus often it can be beneficial for one who is starting on their path of developing Insight to “retreat” temporarily from society to a quieter environment that offers less stimulation so one can develop the strength to be aware and simply observe then later coming back to the normal world to develop deeper Insight.
+Thus often it can be beneficial for one who is starting on their path of developing Insight to “retreat” temporarily from society to a quieter environment that offers less stimulation so one can develop the strength to be aware.
+When the mind is stable then one can come back to world to develop deeper Self-Knowing.

 It can certainly be difficult to develop the ability to be aware of oneself without reacting when we are in an environment which promotes such behaviour.
 That is why practices such as Yoga and Meditation will help because from the practice one will develop the habit of simply observing and always being aware rather than simply reacting to one's reactions.
 These exercises thus offer one a temporary "retreat" from the outer world into the world within to observe clearer what is happening on the other side.